tswow/tswow-wiki-0.13/_introduction/02-installation.md

 3. Run the command `npm run start`.
 This will start the automatic installation and then start the server.

 4. Wait for the core database installation.
-When the installation is done, it should display a message similar to ```Initialized tswow in 67.70s``` in the terminal.

-5. Now, you need to configure your client path.
-Open the file `coredata/datasets/default/default.dataset.yaml` (shortcut. press `Ctrl+P` and type `default.dataset`) and fill in the `client_path` field.

-6. You are now ready to start the server.
-Type the command `realm start`, and TSWoW should start installing all the necessary databases and server files.
 This is a long process on the first installation and can take a long time depending on your machine.
 20-30 minutes isn't rare.
-You know the installation is done when you see a message similar to `TrinityCore rev. 2a67a101096e 2021-04-23 09:24:53 +0200 (tswow branch) (Win64, RelWithDebInfo, Dynamic) (worldserver-daemon) ready...`
+You know the installation is done when you see a message similar to `TrinityCore rev. 2a67a101096e 2021-04-23 09:24:53 +0200 (tswow branch) (Win64, RelWithDebInfo, Dynamic) (worldserver-daemon) ready...`.

-6. To create a gm account, type the following commands (**remember the ws prefix**) into the terminal:
+5. To create a gm account, type the following commands (**remember the ws prefix**) into the terminal:

     - `realm send tswow account create myuser mypassword`

     - `realm send tswow account set gmlevel myuser 3 -1`

+6. You can now start the client with the command `client start` and log in to the game.